Test Your Eyesight with an Online Eye Chart

 Screen Size Calibration

-Adjust the slider until the ruler above measures exactly 10 cm (100 mm)
+Adjust the slider until the ruler above measures exactly 10 cm (100 mm).

-Other Tools you may like
+Other tools you may like

 How to Use the Online Eye Test Chart

-• Position yourself at a distance of 10-20 feet (3-6 meters) from your screen
+• Sit 10–20 feet (3–6 meters) from the screen, depending on your setup

-• Start reading from the top line and proceed downward
+• Read from the top row downward

 Important Notes

-Understanding Visual Acuity Results
+Understanding Visual Acuity (general information)